Sisters and Brothers, it is now time to recite the Five Mindfulness Trainings.

 We vow to realize its true meaning.

-The Five Mindfulness Trainings represent the vision of all our spiritual ancestors for a global spirituality and ethic.
-They are a concrete expression of a path of wisdom and true love, leading to healing, transformation, and happiness for ourselves and for the world.
-To practice the Five Mindfulness Trainings is to cultivate a way of life which can remove all discrimination, intolerance, anger, fear, and despair.
-Following this way of life, we are not lost in confusion about our life in the present or in fears about the future.
+The Five Mindfulness Trainings represent the Buddhist vision for a global spirituality and ethic.
+They are a concrete expression of the Buddha’s teachings on the Four Noble Truths and the Noble Eightfold Path, the path of right understanding and true love, leading to healing, transformation, and happiness for ourselves and for the world.
+To practice the Five Mindfulness Trainings is to cultivate the insight of interbeing, or Right View, which can remove all discrimination, intolerance, anger, fear, and despair.
+If we live according to the Five Mindfulness Trainings, we are already on the path of a bodhisattva.
+Knowing we are on that path, we are not lost in confusion about our life in the present or in fears about the future.

 Reverence For Life